aaronryank/finer-points-of-c/3/README.md

-# THE FINER POINTS OF C :|: OBJECT-ORIENTED PROGRAMMING
+# THE FINER POINTS OF C :|: OBJECT-ORIENTED C
 ### Corresponding C source: c-oop.c

 There's a simple cheat using pointers to functions that allows us to emulate OOP in C.